hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 ## Course Learning Outcomes

-Upon completion of this course students will be able to:
+Upon completion of this course, students will be able to:

 * Keep accurate, clear, concise, and complete records of their laboratory work in a notebook that would allow a trained organic chemist to reproduce the results.
+* Describe what you see (macroscopic) with chemical language (microscopic & sub-microscopic).
+* Design ways you can separate a mixture into its components by manipulating physical and chemical properties.
-* Use standard laboratory equipment and instruments, and evaluate the reliability and significance of laboratory data, all within professional ethical guidelines.
+* Use standard laboratory equipment and instruments and evaluate the reliability and significance of laboratory data, all within professional ethical guidelines.
 * Use online databases to find relevant research articles containing information such as physical and chemical properties of organic molecules, synthetic procedures, and spectroscopic data.
+* Rationalize physical phenomena using polarity and intermolecular forces.
-* Plan a synthesis experiment by evaluating the information found in online databases and research articles
+* Plan a synthesis experiment by evaluating the information found in online databases and research articles.
-* Carry out an experimental procedure to synthesize, isolate, purify, and analyze the product of chemical synthesis
+* Carry out an experimental procedure to synthesize, isolate, purify, and analyze the product of chemical synthesis.
-* Analyze the results of an experiment and be able to identify sources of error and suggest improvements;
+* Analyze the results of an experiment and be able to identify sources of error and suggest improvements.
-* Interpret spectroscopic data of organic compounds to confirm the structure of organic compounds
+* Interpret spectroscopic data of organic compounds to confirm the structure of organic compounds.
-* Communicate the results of experiments to the instructor and peers in a written form (lab report) and presentation (slide deck or poster).
+* Communicate the results of experiments to the instructor and peers in written form (lab report) and presentation (slide deck or poster).

 For more details refer to [Department Student Learning Outcomes](/a5Vq_rZQRI2_f6ylivvNiA) modeled after [ACS Guidelines for Bachelor’s Degree Programs][ACS-guidelines].